EvgenimBT/EvgenimBT/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on getting my PNPT Certificate.
+-  I’m currently working on getting my PNPT and SC - 200 Certificates
-- 🌱 I’m currently learning Offenisive Security
+-  I’m currently learning --> Offenisive Security
--->